Jayw77/tool-version-checker/README.md

 ## Dockerhub Releases

-A github workflow is setup to automatically release to docerhub on a successful run on main.
+A github workflow is setup to automatically release to dockerhub on a successful run on main.
 It will update the latest tag and tag the SHA.
 In addition, when creating a release using semver, it will automatically create a tag to match the release.